kajott/CompoKit/Compo-HOWTO.md

 Depending on the PMS used, the order of the compo in the prizegiving may need to be specified explicitly.
 Now is a good time to do that!

-After the compo results have been finalized, the `results.txt` file can be prepared by the responsible ASCII artist, and a hardcopy can be printed out so the presenters of the prizegiving have a way to read out the winners without having to stare at the bigscreen all the time.
+After the compo results have been finalized, a hardcopy can be printed out so the presenters of the prizegiving have a way to read out the winners without having to stare at the bigscreen all the time.
+At the same time, the results can be [exported](src/pm-export-tools) in a raw format that an ASCII artist then turns into the final `results.txt` file.
+Depending on the type or artwork present in `results.txt`, one of three output encodings need to be chosen: If there's no or only minimal artwork, UTF-8 is fine; if the artwork is ASCII and looks best with the Amiga Topaz font, it should be exported as ISO-8859-1; and if the artwork uses DOS block graphics, the encoding to use is codepage 437 ("`cp437`").
+If the output isn't UTF-8, some international characters may need to be replaced by the closest-looking equivalent in the target character set.

+In addition to the `results.txt` file, there should also be an export in TSV (tab-separated value) format for Demozoo, with columns for rank, title, author and score, in that order, and in UTF-8 encoding.
+Whoever is going to enter the results into Demozoo, they will be very happy if they don't need to extract the data from a line-wrapped ASCII art opus and can instead just copy/paste everything from that TSV file.

 Finally, rehearse the prizegiving at the compo desk before actually holding it.
 The prizegiving isn't a moment where we want to fuck anything up that could have been detected in advance.